 Once they’re completed, the globes will ship to you via your preferred method of transport (air or sea) and you’ll have them in hand usually about 90-120 days after we’ve started production.
-I also offer an annual container shipment to my clients in the USA, which allows for highly subsidised freight costs.
+I also offer an annual container shipment to my clients in the USA, which allows for highly subsidised and sometimes even zero freight costs.
 That usually arrives with clients around October each year, with my latest delivery window being November in any given year.

 I hope you’ll agree that the process from design to production is impressive – my team and I take great pride in producing custom, high quality snow globes that take the humble globe from kitsch to divine.